snehal0321/facial-emotion-recognition/README.md

 🚀 Facial Emotion Recognition (Hackathon Project)
 An AI-powered system that detects human emotions (like Happy, Sad, Angry, etc.) from facial images.
-This project is built for the [Hackathon Name] to demonstrate the use of Machine Learning in Human-Computer Interaction.
+This project is built to demonstrate the use of Machine Learning in Human-Computer Interaction.

 🔎 Tech Stack:
 TensorFlow & Keras (CNN model)